folio-org/folio-install/runbooks/single-server/README.md

 ## Appendix 2: Purge and install again

 Sometimes the operator might miss a step or misconfigure.
-If that is major then it might be easier to purge the FOLIO installation and start afresh:
+If that is major then it might be easier to purge the FOLIO installation and start afresh.

+(Of course if the installation has already been [secured](#secure-the-okapi-api-supertenant) then a supertenant login token needs to be obtained and used with these curl operations.)

 Ensure that Okapi is still running: